-Unfortunately, that does not mean you can relax.
+Unfortunately, that doesn’t mean you can relax.
 The first year in a new job can still be a minefield — especially for new graduates.
 The culture of your new job can be full of the kind of politics you never saw when your classes and your social life were mostly separate.

-Young new hires are generally seen as green and untested.
+1. Young new hires are generally seen as green and untested.

 During my first year of teaching, I was invited to a meeting to discuss a new program that affected my department.
 I had a few reservations about how things were going, and I made a couple of suggestions for making the program run more smoothly.

 Despite the fact that I was 27 and had several years of experience working with kids behind me, I was seen as a young, naïve, and most of all, inexperienced teacher.
 The administrator who was running this program (and the meeting) resented my suggestions, since she assumed I couldn’t possibly have the experience to make critiques.

 Without meaning to (or even realizing it at the time), I made that administrator extremely unhappy with me, and it had repercussions throughout my first two years of teaching — until that administrator transferred to another school.

 Even if you have great ideas and a lot of enthusiasm about improving your work place, it’s important to tread softly.
 Keep in mind how the “old guard” at work sees you and your attitude.
 There’s no reason why you can’t make suggestions, but always remember that you might need to be careful of the feelings of people who have been there longer.